funcompbio/practical8/practical8.md

 # Lists and implicit looping

 We first load the vaccination dataset `dosis_municipi.csv` by using the function `read.csv()`.
-As you can see, this data set contains inormation on the administered doses of the different COVID19, by sex and municipality.
+This data set contains information on the administered doses of the different COVID19, by sex and municipality.

     > vac <- read.csv("dosis_municipi.csv", sep=";", stringsAsFactors=FALSE)
     > head(vac)